 A note about the Boleto Turistico (Tourist Ticket)

-You’ll need the purchase the boleto turístico to gain admission to most of the sites on this list—Chinchero, Pisac, and Ollantaytambo.
+You'll need the purchase the boleto turístico to gain admission to most of the sites on this list - Chinchero, Pisac, and Ollantaytambo.
 The ticket costs S/.
 130 (about $50 USD) and is valid for 10 days.
 The ticket includes admission to 13 other sites in Cusco and the Sacred Valley.
-This cost is included in all Overland Expeditions and Adventure Tours but not Budget Expeditions.
+This cost is included in all Worldwide Adventures but not Adventures for 20s and 30s.